richardsavery/demos/_projects/shimonplays.md

 ---

 ###### About:
 I've worked with Shimon on many deep learning and generative, interactive music systems.
-These have been used in many concerts and performances worldwide.
-The recent highlights featured here include, an hour long performance with the Aarhus Jazz Orchestra which won the "Jazz Denmark Prize" (Danish Grammy's) and a live broadcast in the Netherlands.
+These have been used in numerous concerts and performances worldwide.
+The recent highlights featured here include an hour long performance with the Aarhus Jazz Orchestra which won the "Jazz Denmark Prize" (Danish Grammy's) and a live broadcast in the Netherlands.

 ### Aarhus Jazz Orchestra:
 In September 2019 Shimon performed a 60 mintute work composed by Signe Bisgaard and Morten Riis.
 This involved Shimon acting as a travelling musician, playing precomposed music, improvising in jazz sections, reading graphic scores and responding to visual cues.